iamvane/code_exam/README.md

 line in parallel to replace any double-quoted string that appears on a single line with its reversed value.

-Both files should be processed at the same time, operating on as many linesas are feasible without exhausting the stack.
+Both files should be processed at the same time, operating on as many lines as are feasible without exhausting the stack.

 So if a file contains a line like:
 Now it the time for &quot;all good men&quot; to come to the aid of their country.